- Modular software and modular blockchains are often confused for one another, but they mean very different things

 An example of a modular blockchain is a rollup because it specializes in a single function - execution.
 A rollup processes transactions and sends them to another modular blockchain to handle the other core functions - consensus and data availability.

 On the other hand, an example of modular software is Tendermint and the Cosmos SDK.
 Tendermint is the consensus software that validators run to produce new blocks.
 The Cosmos SDK is the execution environment that processes transactions.
 Together, Tendermint and the Cosmos SDK serve as a toolkit for building blockchains.

 Since the software is modular, it is easier to change or swap out specific parts of the blockchain.
 For example, a developer can build a blockchain that uses Tendermint for consensus and use a different execution environment, like the EVM.

 The most common use case so far for modular software is for building monolithic blockchains.
 Instead of building a new blockchain from scratch when a team wants to make improvements, modular software enables them to use an existing framework to build off of.
 This allows developers to focus on improving specific parts of the blockchain they want to, without worrying about building all the blockchain’s features.

 Tendermint and the Cosmos SDK have since become the most used modular software for building monolithic blockchains, with over 45 public chains running today.
 Some of those include monolithic blockchains like the Cosmos Hub and even modular blockchains like rollups.

-Rollmint enables developers to build rollups using the principles of modular software and modular blockchains.
-Components of Rollmint’s software can be easily modified or replaced, like the execution environment, so developers can run any number of compatible VMs, such as the Cosmos SDK or the EVM.
+Rollkit enables developers to build rollups using the principles of modular software and modular blockchains.
+Components of Rollkit’s software can be easily modified or replaced, like the execution environment, so developers can run any number of compatible VMs, such as the Cosmos SDK or the EVM.
 This culminates in a flexible framework for developers that enables them to easily deploy new modular blockchains with minimal overhead.